Adversarial Detection of Flash Malware: Limitations and Open Issues: FlashBuster Architecture

-\myparagraph{Feature Extractor} This module transforms the information obtained from the parser in a vector of numbers, which characterizes the whole \SWF file.
+\myparagraph{Feature Extractor} This module transforms the information obtained from the parser in a vector of numbers, which characterizes the whole SWF file.

-\myparagraph{Classifier} This module decides on the maliciousness of the \SWF file basing on the feature vector it receives as input.
-Such module is a mathematical function that tunes its parameters by receiving a number of examples taken from a so-called \emph{training set}.
-Once its parameters have been set up, the classifier is able to recognize malicious files that have not been included in the training examples.
+\myparagraph{Classifier} This module decides on the maliciousness of the SWF file according to the feature vector it receives as input.
+Such a module is a mathematical function that tunes its parameters by receiving various examples taken from a so-called \emph{training set}.
+Once its parameters have been set up, the classifier can recognize malicious files that have not been included in the training examples.

 In the following, we provide a more detailed description of each component of the system.